-Description The instruction unconditionally calls a subroutine located at the indicated address.
-The program counter increments once to obtain the address of the next instruction, and pushes this onto the stack.
-The indicated address is then loaded.
-Program execution continues with the instruction at this address.
+Description Unconditionally calls a subroutine at the specified address.
+The Program Counter then increments by 1 to obtain the address of the next instruction which is then pushed onto the stack.
+The specified address is then loaded and the program continues execution from this new address.
+As this instruction requires an additional operation, it is a two cycle instruction.

-Operation Stack ← Program Counter+1
+Operation Stack ← Program Counter + 1

-$Program\ Counter \leftarrow addr$
+Program Counter ← addr

-CLR [m] Clear data memory
+CLR [m] Clear Data Memory

-Description The contents of the specified data memory are cleared to 0.
+Description Each bit of the specified Data Memory is cleared to 0.

-Operation $[m] \leftarrow 00H$
+Operation $[m] \leftarrow 00H$ Affected flag(s) None

-CLR [m].i Clear bit of data memory
+CLR [m].i Clear bit of Data Memory

-Description The bit i of the specified data memory is cleared to 0.
+Description Bit i of the specified Data Memory is cleared to 0.